lfriedl/bipartite-pairs-expts/data-prep/synthetic_data/README.md

-# Parameters for the 69 settings
+# Parameters for the synthetic data settings

 The parameters were generated using [`params/createPiVectorsForExpts.R`](params/createPiVectorsForExpts.R).
 The other two files are the resulting parameters, saved in two formats.